nicobabot/Lost_NicolasBabotAltisen/README.md

 You are lost in the city and you have to find your new house.

-You can move arround the map using ONLY lowercase.\n You can use to move: n, e, s, w or north, east, south, west, also go north, go south, go west, go east.
+You can move arround the map using ONLY lowercase.

+You can use to move: n, e, s, w or north, east, south, west, also go north, go south, go west, go east.

 There is only a door you have to open and close that now you can but in nexts Zorks you will need a key